emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch lists and you can login to sync them across devices. ✔️
 1. Has mood based recommendations and AI search tool, but could use better sorting. 🟡
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## Lekuluent
-### Score: 11/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is fine but has room for improvement. 🟡
-1. Site has watch list + favorites, and you can login to sync them across devices. ✔️
-1. Site has good sorting option + a entire recommendation voting system. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌